kamesstory/AsanaTab/README.md

+NOTE: this codebase has been deprecated in favor of a `Typescript`-first implementation.
+However, I will continue monitoring and responding to the issues that are here.

 # asana tab
 Let's you quickly and easily view your Asana tasks in a fast and simple interface through your new tab page!